What is Motor Vehicle Accident Law?

 - Uninsured/Underinsured Motorist Coverage: Automobile insurance coverage that reimburses drivers for the damage sustained in a collision with another driver who does not have insurance, or whose insurance coverage is not sufficient to pay for all the damages.

-Many car accident attorneys actually work exclusive in "insurance defense."
-This means that they have contracted with an insurance company to defend the insurance company clients against lawsuits arising out of car accidents.
+Many car accident attorneys actually work exclusively in "insurance defense."
+This means that they have contracted with an insurance company to defend their insureds against lawsuits arising out of car accidents.

 However, car accident victims who wish to sue the other parties to the car accident have to hire their own attorneys, which are typically listed as auto accident attorneys, car accident attorneys, or simply "personal injury lawyers."
-Car accident law can vary by state, so be sure to find a car accident attorney near you using the search tool below.
+These lawyers can help you by reviewing documents related to the accident and gathering evidence.

 - Insurance Law: Insurance companies often end up paying for the damages sustained in automobile accidents.

-- Product Liability: Sometimes, motor vehicle accidents are not caused by drivers, but rather by some defect in the vehicle.
+- Product Liability: Sometimes, motor vehicle accidents are not caused by drivers, but rather by some defect in the vehicle, like the braking system.